knative/docs/docs/install/any-kubernetes-cluster.md

    Hello Go Sample v1!
    ```

-Please refer to the "Real DNS" method for a more permanent solution.
+Refer to the "Real DNS" method for a permanent solution.

 {{< /tab >}}